 L’heure de l’apero

-Travelers often get caught up in their itineraries and frustrated when they realize they’ve stretched themselves too thin, not leaving sufficient time to see the Louvre, or whatever your fancy.
+Travelers often get caught up in their itineraries and become frustrated when they realize they’ve stretched themselves too thin, not leaving sufficient time to see the Louvre, or whatever other famous sites tickle your fancy.
 Devote a day in your calendar to experience Parisian culture.
 Get lost – let your scent guide you until you’ve tired, and rest to enjoy l’heure de l’apero – the French equivalent of the cocktail hour.
+Here are a few suggestions:

 - Le Baron Rouge: 1 Rue Théophile Roussel